 Thomas Jefferson, who enslaved over 600 people, twice tried to bring emancipation, yet he also held slaves until his death.

 Through it all, in creating the language that all men are created equal, Jefferson created the ideals and goals that have driven a nation and instilled a concept of what is the American mind for over 200 years.

 In a sense we have come to our nation's capital to cash a check.
 When the architects of our republic wrote the magnificent words of the Constitution and the Declaration of Independence, they were signing a promissory note to which every American was to fall heir.
 This note was a promise that all men, yes, black men as well as white men, would be guaranteed the unalienable rights of life, liberty, and the pursuit of happiness.

-Do you agree with the decision to remove any reference to slavery from the Declaration of Independence?
+Do you agree with the decision to not include any reference to slavery in the Declaration of Independence?